 The Company's income is mainly generated through providing pensions administration to clients through shared services agreements which have 18-month termination clauses.
-These agreements are centred around a full cost recovery model, with the exception of one client who agreed a step up in fee in the year ended 31 March 2022 and again in the 22/23 financial year.
+These agreements are centred around a full cost recovery model, with the exception of one client who agreed a step up in fee in the year ended 31 March 2023.
 Fees are agreed with clients annually as part of the annual budget process and reviewed quarterly with clients.